KDE/kreenshot-editor/README.md

 TODO
 ----
-- delete should be disabled if no item selected
 - draw item => do not show move item cursor
 - op crop
     // TODO: this should also work for lines => add a "translate" method